 A rubric is a scoring tool that indicates what criteria an assignment or examination will be assessed on.

 The Scholastic Aptitude Test (SAT) is a test that is widely required for admission to western colleges and universities.
-CAJ is a registered SAT testing center as a convenience for our students and families.
-SAT Website CAJ's Guidance Office has information about preparing for the SAT test.
+As a convenience for our students and families, CAJ is a registered SAT testing center.
+CAJ's Guidance Office has information about preparing for the SAT test.
 The registrar can answer questions about registering for the test.

 Twelfth grader (student in final year of high school).